openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/10_data_generation.rst

 Congratulations!
 You completed reading all Datumaro level-up documents for the intermediate skills.

 ..
-[FractalDB] Can Vision Transformers Learn without Natural Images?, Kodai Nakashima, et. al., 2021.
+[FractalDB] Nakashima, Kodai, et al. "Can vision transformers learn without natural images?."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 36.
+No. 2.
+2022.